A Brief History of the Marque

 1901 Royal George motorcycle produced between 1901 and 1902 by Bransom, Kent and Co of Goswell Road, London.
 The machine was an early primitive based on a standard gents' bicycle.
 It had its 1.25hp engine inclined and hung from the downtube.
 It also had direct drive and rigid cycle forks.

-1904 The BK was very short-lived marque of motorcycle which derived its name of BK from the initials of Bransom, Kent and Co.
-The firm, of Goswell Road, London, had previously produced the Royal George.
+1904 The BK was a very short-lived marque which derived its name the initials of Bransom, Kent and Co.
+The firm, of Goswell Road, London, had previously produced the Royal George motorcycle.

-In 1904 they exhibited their own machine, with an upright 2.75hp Minerva engine, at Crystal Palace.
+In 1904 they exhibited a motorcycle fitted with an upright 2.75hp Minerva engine at Crystal Palace.
 It did not enter production.

 Motor - Minerva 1903, 2 h.p., with mechanically operated inlet valve, spray carburetter, and improved silencer.
 Built with long wheelbase, extra strong head with duplex front forks, weldless steel tubes throughout, back stays cranked top and bottom to give ample clearance for back driving rim.
 Extra wide mudguards with plated stays and special adjustable links, allowing wheels to be adjusted and mudguards to still follow the curve of the wheels.
 Wide flat handle-bars, parallel with top tube, and made with extra strong T lug.
 Finished best black and lined green and gold, and all usual parts best plated.
 Dunlop special motor tyres.
 Special front rim brake, with special Bowden back motor brake.